Arti (Hinduism): Practice

-Aarti may also be performed at shrines within a business or home.

 Significance

 Taking arti blessing during a Durga puja celebration.

-Arti is an expression of many aspects including love, benevolence, gratitude, prayers, or desires depending on the object for which it is performed.
-For example, it can be a form of respect when performed for elders, prayers when performed to deities, or hope when performed for homes or vehicles.
-Emotions and prayers are often silent while doing arti, but this is determined by the person carrying out the ritual or the holiday involved.
-It's also believed that goodwill and luck can be taken through symbolic hand movements over the flame.
+Arti is an expression of many aspects including love, benevolence, gratitude, prayer, or desire depending on the reason it is performed.
+For example, it can be a form of respect when performed for elders, prayers when performed to deities, or hope when performed within the home.
+Emotions and prayers are often silent while performing arti, but this is determined by the person carrying out the ritual or the holiday involved.
+It is also believed that blessings can be taken through symbolic hand movements over the flame.

-Apart from worldly activities, arti also represents one's self - thus, arti signifies that one is peripheral to godhead or divinity.
-This would keep one's ego down and help one remain humble in spite of high social and economic rank.
-A third commonly held understanding of the ritual is that arti serves as a reminder to stay vigilant so that the forces of material pleasures and desires cannot overcome the individual.
+Arti also represents one's self—thus, arti signifies that one is peripheral to godhead or divinity.

+Another understanding of the arti ritual is that it serves as a reminder to stay vigilant so that the forces of material pleasures and desires cannot overcome the individual.
 Just as the lighted wick provides light and chases away darkness, the vigilance of an individual can keep away the influence of the material world.

+The purpose of arti is to wave light before the deity in a spirit of humility and gratitude, wherein the faithful become immersed in a God's divine form.
+The five elements are represented by all accoutrements used for arti: